 A campsite will be held for you until 12 p.m. the day after your arrival date.
 If you have not called the park before that time, you will be considered a "no show" and the park will cancel your reservation.
 You will be refunded the amount paid for the campsite, less the non-refundable $7.99 reservation fee, the $7.99 cancellation fee, and one night use fee.
 If you miss your first day but plan to arrive later, you must call the park each day to hold the remainder of your reservation.

-If you must leave the park one or more days early, you must check out before 12 p.m.
+If you must leave the park one or more days early, a cancellation fee of $7.99 and reservation fee of $7.99 will be assessed per reservation; you must check out before 12 p.m.
 Retain your camping confirmation letter until you have received your refund or your charge card has been credited.
 Allow at least 30 days to receive your refund.

 If California State Parks closes a campground due to an emergency or disaster, ReserveCalifornia™ will make every effort to notify you.
 In these cases, all fees will be refunded as soon as possible.